 Q 12.
-If O represents a water molecule, then which of the following diagram represents evaporation of water?
+If represents a water molecule represent Oxygen atom and represent Hydrogen atom, then which of the following diagram represents evaporation of water?
 Justify your answer.

 Diagram (B) because during evaporation, molecules of water remain intact, they do not breakdown into atoms.
 One practical evidence for this possibility also comes from the observation that if we keep a filter paper or bloating paper above a container containing water, we can see the paper become wet after some time.
 This observation indicated that the water molecules do not break into H and O atoms even in vapour phase and can then get absorbed by paper (and become a liquid phase).